AyumuOgasawara/HSC_ML/README.md

 I used matched sources with spectroscopically labelled sources from the Sloan Digital Sky Survey (SDSS) to train an optimised random forest classifier.

-And also I used a non-linear dimension reduction technique (Uniform Manifold Approximation and Projection: UMAP) in fully-supervised schemes to visualise the separation of galaxies, quasars, and stars in a two-dimensional space.
+Finally I used a non-linear dimension reduction technique (Uniform Manifold Approximation and Projection: UMAP) in fully-supervised schemes to visualise the separation of galaxies, quasars, and stars in a two-dimensional space.